koinotice/genv/README.md

 1. Clone this repository
 2. Run `cd lowcal && make install`
-   * On OS X, you'll be asked for your password
+   * On MacOS, you'll be asked for your password

 ### Help